Skip to main content

 ScoreDefinition

-5Eliminates a critical blocker for a core workflow; dramatically improves daily experience
+5Eliminates a critical blocker for a core workflow; substantially improves daily experience

 4Significantly improves a common workflow; reduces major friction